Proven. Effective. Democrat.

 Before his election to the Senate, Chris spent over a decade in the House of Representatives where he became a Democratic leader and played a key role in the passage of the Affordable Care Act, the Wall Street Reform law, and the Economic Recovery Act that helped rebuild our shattered economy.

 As Ranking Democrat on the Budget Committee when the Tea Party Republicans took over the House, Chris led the fight to protect Medicare and Social Security from GOP budget attacks and protect vital investments in education, transportation, medical research and programs for the most needy.

 Chris also served in the Maryland state legislature where he first earned his reputation as a champion for progressive causes and a talented legislator who was not afraid to take on powerful special interests.
 He won his first election to the Maryland House of Delegates as part of the ‘Choice Team,’ which unseated an incumbent opposed to women’s reproductive rights.

-Time Magazine said Chris was “a hero to environmentalists, education groups and gun control advocates.”
-The Baltimore Sun called him “effective” and “tenacious” and the Washington Post dubbed him “one of the most accomplished members of the General Assembly.”
+Time Magazine wrote of Chris’s service in the state legislature that he was “a hero to environmentalists, education groups and gun control advocates.”
+The Washington Post dubbed him “one of the most accomplished members of the General Assembly.”

-Chris and his wife, Katherine, live in Kensington where they have raised their three children.
+Chris and his wife, Katherine (and their labrador retriever, Sashi) live in Kensington where they raised their three children, Anna, Nicholas and Alexander.